All Episodes

 They have to import every drop of gasoline.

-They've got they got a pretty good supply of domestic oil, but they have to export it and then re-import gasoline, because they don't have a refinery.
+They've got a pretty good supply of domestic oil, but they have to export it and then re-import gasoline because they don't have a refinery.

-No, no, I don't know that we're selling any gas needed to the Iranians with sanctions.
+No, no, I don't know that we're selling any gasoline to the Iranians with sanctions.

-No, no, I'm just I'm saying that we are at we're a net exporter now of gasoline, which is an indication that the demand is down.
+No, no, I'm saying that we're a net exporter now of gasoline, which is an indication that the demand is down.

 But there is no shortage.